PyO3/pyo3/guide/src/free-threading.md

 versions of PyO3, but for now you should remember that the use of the term `GIL` in functions and types like `with_gil` and `GILOnceCell` is historical.

-Instead, you can think about whether or not a rust thread is attached to a Python interpreter runtime.
+Instead, you can think about whether or not a Rust thread is attached to a Python interpreter runtime.
 See [PEP 703](https://peps.python.org/pep-0703/#thread-states) for more background about how threads can be attached and detached from the interpreter runtime, in a